A Separation-2011

 Also in the mix are two school nuns who are rumored to be Satanists.

-The overall story of The Blackcoat’s Daughter is both peculiar and mysterious and does not make complete sense a good deal of the time.
+The overall story of The Blackcoat’s Daughter is peculiar and mysterious and does not always make complete sense.

-In fact, by the time the film concludes and the credits roll, not a lot of the film adds up from a story perspective, which left me rather unsatisfied.
+In fact, by the time the film concludes and the credits roll, not much of the film adds up from a story perspective, leaving me somewhat unsatisfied.

-The Blackcoat’s Daughter succeeds as a disturbing and experimental piece of independent horror-making sure to at least pique the interests of horror aficionados.
+The Blackcoat’s Daughter (2017) succeeds as a disturbing and experimental piece of independent horror-making that will pique the interests of horror aficionados.

 With plenty of blood-letting and squeamish parts, Oz Perkins knows what works.
-The story, though, would have been made better by a clear, definitive beginning, middle, and end, to avoid a confusing outcome.
+The story, though, would have been improved by a clear, definitive beginning, middle, and end, to avoid a confusing outcome.

 Still, I look forward to more works from this up-and-coming director.